Rinus Michels: Style of management, personality and legacy

-Regarded as one of the greatest managers of all time, Rinus Michels's tactics and Total football philosophy were influenced by his time playing under English manager Jack Reynolds at Ajax, who had implemented a similar playing style with the club to great success in the 1940s.
+Regarded as one of the greatest managers of all time, Rinus Michels's tactics and Total Football philosophy were influenced by his time playing under English manager Jack Reynolds at Ajax, who had implemented a similar playing style with the club to great success in the 1940s.
 When Michels himself later became manager of Ajax in 1965, he further developed this style around the team's main forward Johan Cruyff.
 Although Cruyff was seemingly fielded as centre forward, Michels encouraged Cruyff to roam freely around the pitch, using his technical ability, creativity, and intelligence to exploit the weaknesses in the opposition and create space and chances in addition to scoring goals.
 Cruyff's teammates also supported him by playing him in a similar manner, regularly switching positions to ensure that the tactical roles in the team were consistently filled.
 This role has retroactively been compared to the "false 9" position in contemporary football.
-Michels's favoured formation was the 4–3–3.
+Michels's favoured formation was a fluid 4–3–3, which could become a 1–3–3–3 or 3–4–3.

-The major component of total football was the use of space, and the need to consistently create it.
+The major component of Total Football was the use of space, and the need to consistently create it.
 Former Ajax defender Barry Hulshoff described it as "[the thing] we discussed the whole time.
 Cruyff always talked about where to run and where to stand, and when not to move".
 He further elaborated that position switching was only made possible due to apt spatial awareness.
 He also described Total Football being proactive, as well as highlighting the use of pressing, which would be used to win back the ball or put the opposition under considerable pressure.
 Another aspect of the system was the use of the offside trap.
 Under Michels's system, Ajax enjoyed a highly successful period, winning four Eredivisie titles, three KNVB Cups, and one European Cup.